angelo-casciani/conv_automata/README.md

 ```
 .
+├── images            # figures for the README file
+|   └──...
 ├── models            # Automaton and simulation parameters of the factory
 |   └── ...
 ├── src               # source code of proposed approach